moonbeam-foundation/moonbeam/moonbeam-types-bundle/README.md

 ## How to upgrade your tools/scripts using moonbeam-types-bundle

-*(If your tool/script is not requesting past blocks, you can simply use the `typesBundleDeprecated` for now and fully remove it once the network has been upgraded to runtime 900, around Nov 18th 2021)*
+*(If your tool/script is not requesting past blocks, you can use the `typesBundleDeprecated` for now and fully remove it once the network has been upgraded to runtime 900, around Nov 18th 2021)*